Tips for Troubleshooting the Target Allocator

 Troubleshooting Steps

-Before we start, be sure to check out this repo, which, among other things, includes examples of configuring the OpenTelemetryCollector
+Before we start, be sure to check out this repo, which, among other things, includes examples of configuring the OpenTelemetryCollector custom resource (CR) to use the Target Allocator’s service discovery functionality, along with examples of ServiceMonitor and PodMonitor resource definitions.

 1- Did you deploy all of your resources to Kubernetes?

 Okay…you may be laughing at me for how obvious this sounds, but it totally happened to me.
-In fact, it happened while I was adding the PodMonitor
+In fact, it happened while I was adding the PodMonitor example to my repo.

 After checking to see if the service discovery was working per step 2 below (spoiler: it wasn’t), I went through all of the other troubleshooting steps.
 Except for this one, of course. 🤬 According to the API documentation, all of my configurations looked correct.
 Yeah…too bad the resource wasn’t actually deployed.

-(for realsies, this time), it worked.
+In a flash of inspiration, I decided to check to make sure that the PodMonitor was actually deployed to my Kubernetes cluster, and lo and behold…it was missing.
+After I deployed the PodMonitor (for realsies, this time), it worked.
 At least I take comfort in the fact that my configurations were correct the whole time! 🫠

 So yeah…moral of the story: make sure you actually deploy your resources.